RonSheely/lcapy-gui/README.md

 # lcapy-gui

-This is an experimental GUI for Lcapy.
-The goal is to have a Jupyter-based GUI and a standalone GUI, say based on Qt5.
+This is an experimental GUI for Lcapy, lcapy-tk.
+Schematics can be created and saved in a number of formats and symbolic component voltages and currents can be inspected.